doramagnoni/plantcareQuiz/README.md

 # Deployment

 The project was deployed on GitHub Pages.
 I used Gitpod as a development environment where I committed all changes to git version control system.
-I used push command in Gitpod to save changes into GitHub.
+I used the push command in Gitpod to save changes into GitHub.

 To deploy a project I had to: